ProfessorBrunner/lcdm-website/content/posts/blog/welcome-to-lcdm.md

 ## Conclusion

-The full details of the LCDM Website hierarchy and a discussion of the diffecurrent LCDM Pelican theme and associated Jinja2 template files will be presented in future posts.
+The full details of the LCDM Website hierarchy and a discussion of the current LCDM Pelican theme and associated Jinja2 template files will be presented in future posts.
 However, all static content for the LCDM website is hosted on github, including the [LCDM Pelican theme](https://github.com/ProfessorBrunner/lcdm-pelican) and the [LCDM